heereenveen/SelfAssessment/Skills/Programming.md

   - identifier 🖐️ used
   - variable 🖐️ used
   - constant 🖐️ used
-  - scalar 🎓 known
+  - scalar 🖐️ used
-  - literal 🎓 known
+  - literal 🖐️ used
   - expression 🖐️ used
-  - heap 🎓 known
+  - heap 🖐️ used
-  - function 🖐️ used
+  - function🖐️ used
-  - procedure 🎓 known
+  - procedure 🖐️ used
   - method 🖐️ used
   - class 🖐️ used
   - prototype 🖐️ used
   - event 🖐️ used
   - type 🖐️ used
   - primitive types 🖐️ used
-  - reference types
+  - reference types 🖐️ used
   - flag 🖐️ used
   - lexical scope 🖐️ used
-  - code block 🎓 known
+  - code block 🖐️ used
   - conditions 🖐️ used
   - loops 🖐️ used
   - assignment 🖐️ used
   - regular expression 🖐️ used
-  - interface 🎓 known
+  - interface 🖐️ used
-  - contract 🎓 known
+  - contract 🖐️ used
   - module 🖐️ used
-  - call stack 🎓 known
+  - call stack 🖐️ used
 - Functions
   - signature 🖐️ used
   - argument 🖐️ used
   - parameter 🖐️ used
   - pure function 🖐️ used
   - lambda expression 🖐️ used
-  - side effects 👂 heard
+  - side effects 🖐️ used
-  - closure 👂 heard
+  - closure 🖐️ used
-  - partial application
+  - partial application 🖐️ used
-  - curry 🎓 known
+  - curry 🖐️ used
-  - higher order
+  - higher order 👂 heard
   - recursion 🖐️ used
   - callback 🖐️ used
-  - listener 🎓 known
+  - listener 🖐️ used
-  - compose 🎓 known
+  - compose 🖐️ used
-  - pipe 🎓 known
+  - pipe 🖐️ used
-  - memoize 🎓 known
+  - memoize 🖐️ used
-  - wrapper
+  - wrapper 🎓 known
-  - functor
+  - functor 👂 heard
   - monad
   - monoid
-  - generator 🎓 known
+  - generator 🖐️ used
-  - coroutine
+  - coroutine 👂 heard
 - Data structures
   - array 🖐️ used
   - structure 🖐️ used
-  - record
+  - record 🖐️ used
   - enum 🖐️ used
-  - instance
+  - instance 🖐️ used
   - object 🖐️ used
   - class 🖐️ used
   - collection 🖐️ used